-The table below shows information concerning Chemed stock options exercised during 1998 and the year-end number and value of unexercised Chemed stock options held by the executive officers named in the Summary Compensation Table.
+The table below shows information concerning Chemed stock options exercised during 2001 and the year-end number and value of unexercised Chemed stock options held by the executive officers named in the Summary Compensation Table.
+No stock options were granted during 2001.